-The buzz around GPT-3 has got us excited and like many developers around the world, our team got their hands dirty with what’s possible.
+The buzz around GPT-3 and ChatGPT has got us excited and like many developers around the world, our team got their hands dirty with what’s possible.
 More precisely, we are looking for how GPT-3 can be a significant game-changer when paired with speech synthesis, or voice cloning.

 Intro to GPT-3

 GPT-3, by Open AI, is the largest language model ever created – with over 175 billion parameters.
 By far, the biggest achievement of GPT-3 is how well a generic language model, provided just enough data*, can solve natural language processing tasks that it has never encountered.

 In simple terms, GPT-3 can be prompted with just a few (1-3 examples) and be tuned to start writing.
 This is a big accomplishment compared to previous natural language models where developers would have to put together datasets and fine-tune using expensive computing resources.

 The list of tasks that GPT-3 can solve is massive, and developers are still discovering more as they dig further.
 We’ve seen it make presentations, write articles, generate financial statements, and even layout a design in figma.

 In general, GPT-3 can handle chats, Q&As, summarize complex pieces of text, fix grammar, parse unstructured data, and classification tasks.